muhuala/muhu/📌LastFM Music finder🎵/Project Task 2/README.md

 ## Overview

 Welcome to the **LastFM Music Finder**!
 This application allows users to search for an artist by name and view relevant information, including a brief bio and a display of the artist's top albums.
 Built using **HTML**, **CSS**, and **JavaScript**, it utilizes the **LastFM API** for dynamic content, providing users with updated information each time they perform a search.
 The project emphasizes real-time data retrieval, error handling, and responsive design, ensuring a seamless user experience across devices.
+## Deployment

+The app is live and hosted on Netlify.
+Check it out here: [Project 2 - LastFM Music Finder](https://lasfmmusicfinder.netlify.app/)
 ---

 ### Project Details